Bulk Up on Big Data from Your Mainframe, Part 1

 IBM’s mainframe announcements last year demonstrated Big Blue’s commitment to delivering more horsepower per buck in flexible configurations to position IBM customers for hybrid cloud scenarios.

 As Information Week’s Doug Henschen explained then, “Where big companies already have big-iron workloads, the System z has already proven its appeal in workload consolidation, private cloud, and hybrid cloud scenarios.”
 But he also said that mainframers still have to come to terms with the market as-is.
 He called it a “Big Data Reality Check.”

 This yea, the same publication reported IBM’s announcement of the “all new” z13s mainframe.
 An entry-level box, the z13s increases the breadth of the mainframe segment by appealing more to midsize enterprises.
 IBM’s calculus is to include a hybrid cloud mainframe that natively implements encryption and decryption in hardware — doubling effective throughput.
-They’re also bundling tamper-resistant hardware, a beta version of Cyber Security Analytics, Security QRadar security, multi-factor authentication for z/OS.
+They’re also bundling tamper-resistant hardware, a beta version of Cyber Security Analytics, Security QRadar security, multi-factor authentication (or 2FA) for z/OS.

 With companies like predictive analytics specialist Zementis and MongoDB for databases announcing support for z Systems in 2015, many recognizable x86 Big Data tools have become available on the mainframe.

 Companies in the space are confident that z Systems can play a role in the world of cloud.
 In fact, some argue that z must be at the center of any cloud strategy for any large scale enterprise.
 And they report that is is happening now, not in some hypothetical future.